This page was last updated July 2, 2025.

 When an amendment is approved, legal will submit it to the County to officially add it to our governing documents.

-Attend the Mid-Year Informational Meeting
+Mid-Year Informational Meeting

 Vote for the Amendments